-The instruction mnemonics used by the assembler are described in the MCF52xx Microprocessor User's Manual with a few variations described below.
+The instruction mnemonics used by the assembler are described in the M68000 Family Programmer's Reference Manual and the MC680x0 Microprocessor User's Manuals with a few variations described below.

-Some of the ColdFire instructions can apply to byte, word, or long operands; thus the normal instruction mnemonic is suffixed with b, w or l to indicate which operand length that was intended.
+Most of the 68K/CPU32 instructions can apply to byte, word, or long operands; thus the normal instruction mnemonic is suffixed with b, w or l to indicate which operand length that was intended.
 For example, there are three mnemonics for the tst instruction: tst.b, tst.w and tst.l.